natalie-a-1/GoodFirstIssues/README.md

 3. Vercel will automatically detect the Next.js configuration
 4. Your site will be deployed and available at your Vercel URL

+## Environment Variables

+The following environment variables need to be set in your Vercel project:

+- `CRON_SECRET_KEY`: A secret key to secure the cron job API endpoint
+- `GITHUB_TOKEN`: GitHub personal access token to avoid rate limiting when fetching issues

+To set these variables in Vercel:
+1. Go to your Vercel project dashboard
+2. Navigate to Settings > Environment Variables
+3. Add the variables with their respective values

+## Cron Job

+This project includes a daily cron job that automatically updates the GitHub issues.
+The cron job:
+1. Runs every day at midnight UTC
+2. Fetches the latest 'good first issues' from various repositories
+3. Updates the issues.json file
+4. Updates the last-update.json file with the current timestamp

+The cron job is configured in `vercel.json` and implemented in `/api/cron/update-issues`.

 ---

 ## 🌟 Spread the Word